Ansett-ANA Flight 325: Search and recovery

 When it became clear Flight 325 was not responding to radio calls and the aircraft could not be seen on the radar screen in the control tower the Alert Phase of search and rescue procedures was initiated.
-The Police, RAAF, Royal Australian Navy and Volunteer Coastal Patrol were notified.
+The Police, Royal Australian Air Force, Royal Australian Navy and Volunteer Coastal Patrol were notified.
 A message was broadcast on the radio frequency used by coastal shipping.
 The Department of Civil Aviation air-sea rescue launch based on Botany Bay made a circuit of the Bay's foreshores.
 When Flight 325 failed to arrive at its destination, search and rescue procedures were elevated to the Distress Phase.
 In the hours after loss of contact with Flight 325 no report was received of an aircraft accident so there was general foreboding that it had crashed into the Tasman Sea.
 At first light the next morning two Douglas DC-3 aircraft began searching the sea to the east of Sydney.
 A helicopter and several motor launches also began searching Botany Bay.

 Soon after sunrise the crew of the helicopter reported an item floating on Botany Bay.
 The crew of the air-sea rescue launch investigated the sighting and retrieved a piece of damaged upholstery.
 Airline staff confirmed the upholstery was from a Vickers Viscount pilot's seat.
 Searchers on the beach in the north-east of Botany Bay, near Bunnerong Power Station, found some cabin furnishings and human remains.
 At the south of the Bay the outer section of the right wing, still showing registration VH-TVC, was found protruding above the surface of shallow water near Kurnell.

-Later in the day Police and Navy divers investigated a large fuel slick in the centre of Botany Bay and discovered the scattered wreckage of VH-TVC in 25 ft of water, 1.6 mi north of the outer section of the right wing.
+Later in the day police and navy divers investigated a large fuel slick in the centre of Botany Bay and discovered the scattered wreckage of VH-TVC in 25 ft of water, 1.6 mi north of the outer section of the right wing.
 The aircraft had crashed 2.8 mi south-east of Sydney airport.